ARCTraining/hpc2-software/book/course/spack/modules.md

 ```

 Now this is different to how we load modules on ARC.
 You can make Spack behave
-in the same way, should you wish.
+in the same way, should you wish, although generally we would recommend you use
+the `spack` command to load software instead.

 ## Setup